krzysztofwujs/krzysztofwujs/README.md

 I have experience in leading software engineering teams ensures the consistent delivery of high-quality results, regardless of project/product tech-stack.

-Currently, I'm on sabbatical, expanding my programming skills by coding in JavaScript and TypeScript as a hobby, and learning Rust 🦀
+Currently, expanding my programming skills by coding in JavaScript and TypeScript as a hobby, and learning Rust 🦀

 ## ⬇️ Get in touch
 📨 [krzysztof@wujs.xyz](mailto:krzysztof@wujs.xyz)